Heritability of IQ: Heritability and age

 The interaction between heritability and age over the course of development has been the interest of scientists for many years.
 Perhaps first described by Ronald Wilson, researchers have noted changes in kinship correlations over the life course.
 Particularly in the case of twins, the correlation between monozygotic twins remains relatively constant, while the correlation between dizygotic twins decreases.
 Some early attempts at modeling this change have equivocal results, with Rao et al. finding that heritability increased in adulthood in one model, but not in another, while a later study by Devlin et al. did not find support for age moderation of heritability.
 Most researchers in behavioral genetics now believe that estimates of heritability from classical family studies (adoption, twin studies) increase as individuals age,.
 One review described a "linearly increasing heritability of intelligence from infancy (20%) through adulthood (60%)".
+This increase in heritability with age is known as the "Wilson Effect".
 There are two possible explanations for why measured heritability might increase over the course of the lifespan: that new genetic factors are activated (genetic innovation) or that previous genetic factors explain more variance (genetic amplification).
 Behavioral genetics researchers believe that genetic amplification is most supported by the evidence, where the same genetic factors that influence IQ at one age are involved later, but produce larger and larger phenotypic effects over time.
 One theory proposed to explain the apparent increase in heritability values is a reciprocal effects model, where environments and genes become correlated over the course of development.
 These models incorporate phenotype to environment associations that violate the independence assumption in traditional behavioral genetic models that may overestimate heritability.
-Another proposed explanation for why heritability can increase over the course of development is gene-environment interactions.
+Another proposed explanation for why measured heritability can increase over the course of development is gene-environment interactions.

 Recent molecular genetics research has also investigated the interaction between genetics or heritability and age over the course of development.
 One 2018 genome-wide association study found "comparable heritability across age".
 Another study found that the within-family estimate heritability was 0.12 in childhood, 0.13 in adolescence and 0.15 in adulthood.